Chandranil2606/kundera-benchmarks/README.md

 How to run:
 ==========
+ <b>Step1: <b>

- Step1: Modify properties file specific to nosql database.
+  Modify properties file specific to nosql database.
 For example, in case of Cassandra it is db-cassandra.properties.
  You need to modify for "ycsbjar.location" and "clientjar.location" according to system configuration.

+ <b>Step2: <b>

- Step2: Command to run a test is as follows: mvn -Dtest=RedisYCSBTest test -DfileName=src/main/resources/db-redis.properties Here "RedisYCSBTest" is junit name and -DfileName is for corresponding properties file.
+ Command to run a test is as follows: mvn -Dtest=RedisYCSBTest test -DfileName=src/main/resources/db-redis.properties Here "RedisYCSBTest" is junit name and -DfileName is for corresponding properties file.
  {Above command to execute Redis YCSB benchmark test}.